 Parent–child interaction therapy (PCIT) improves the parent–child relationship by increasing positive feelings between parents and children, improving child behavior, and coaching parents to use consistent, predictable, and effective parenting strategies.
 This form of therapy is designed to help change problematic and disruptive behaviors in children ages 2 to 7.

 Parents of children with less-pronounced behavioral issues may benefit from briefer, targeted parenting consultations, available individually or in parenting groups.
 Older children or teens and their parents often benefit from family sessions where rules, responsibilities, privileges, and consequences are established collaboratively.
-We also offer a Summer Program for Kids with ADHD aimed at improving behavior and academic progress.

 We work with schools to develop behavioral management programs for student populations to improve teacher–student interactions.
 We train teachers, aides, and paraprofessionals in effective behavior management tools and techniques.